Legacy of the Mandel Brothers

 Celebrating a quarter century

-Over the last decade, the Mandel Foundation has extended across Israel to include the Mandel Center for Leadership in the Negev, which helps train and empower leaders on the local level in the South of Israel, and the newest addition, the Mandel Center for Leadership in the North, which is home to local leadership training programs in the North of Israel.
+Over the last decade, the Mandel Foundation has extended across Israel to include the Mandel Center for Leadership in the Negev, which helps train and empower leaders on the local level in the South of Israel, and the newest addition, the Mandel Center for Leadership in the North, which is home to regional and social leadership training programs in the North of Israel.